fkarg/fkarg.github.io/_posts/2019-04-30-starting-point.md

 yourself do?
 What would you change, compared to your everyday routine?

+## When to use this View

+I found this view particularly helpful when I just had to take a hit emotionally.
+For example not passing an exam you really put some effort in, this is not easy to take.
+Hey, you didn't pass, but this is your starting point.

+When finally mustering up the courage to confess, only to blatantly get rejected.
+Hey, this is your starting point.

+When you're starting to only see the negative parts about life, the bad things, you'd rather not think about (especially if you're prone to depression, or have depressive tendencies): Sure, things go bad every now and then.
+But they do for everyone. **This** is your starting point.

+This is probably the most effective part, since I start to think of myself as being pathetic quite fast sometimes.
+However, thinking about it as your starting point jumps from the focus on the past, to focus on the future.
+To get you moving again, to get you to re-think your current (actually not even half as bad as you thought a) situation.
+Since every failure is the potential of an equally big success.

 ## Your Starting Point

 Either way, if you accept Life as a sort of game or not, it _is_ a competition.